MAC-VO/MAC-VO/README.md

 ## 🔥 Updates

-* [Jun 2025] We release the **MAC-VO Fast Mode** - with faster pose graph optimization and mixed-precision inference, we achieve 2x speedup compare to previous version and reach speed of 12.5fps on 480x640 images.
+* [Jun 2025] We release the **MAC-VO Fast Mode** - with faster pose graph optimization and mixed-precision inference, we achieve 2x speedup compared to previous version and reach speed of 12.5fps on 480x640 images.

   See `Config/Experiment/MACVO/MACVO_Fast.yaml` for detail.